Uncrystallised funds pension lump sums (UFPLS)

 - The member must be at least age 55 or meet the ill-health conditions

-Additionally, an individual can't take an UFPLS if they have:
+Additionally, an individual cannot take an UFPLS if they have:

 Availability of UFPLS